ME-IIOT/rust_aas_edge_client/README.md

 and periodically synchronizes these information with AAS servers using AAS API v3.
 It also exposes REST API for the frontend component to allow changing certain device configuration and showing real-time device status information.

-The source code licenced under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+The source code is licenced under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.

 Publisher: Murrelektronik GmbH